 There are cross training shoes, tennis shoes (as in, for actually playing tennis), dance fitness shoes (think Zumba), weight lifting shoes, trail running shoes, long distance running shoes, short distance shoes, cross country shoes…the list goes on and on.
 And they ALL LOOK LIKE SNEAKERS.
 Again, you CAN run in almost anything, but clunking along down the sidewalk in trail shoes might not be very comfortable, nor will a Crossfit type shoe (think Reebok Nano) feel good for marathon training.

 Running is as simple as “putting on your sneakers and running out the front door”…but if you are in the wrong type of sneakers, it can potentially cause some uncomfortable or even downright painful issues.
 When in doubt: consult the pros.
-I highly recommend visiting your local running store.
+If you are unsure if you are making any of these common running shoe mistakes, I highly recommend visiting your local running store.
 Most of the time, they are staffed by well versed, seasoned runners…plus you’ll be supporting the local community while doing so.